Benjamin-Lee/viroiddb/content/pages/about.md

 > **Note:** For brevity, we use the term "rotation" to describe [circular array permutations](https://en.wikipedia.org/wiki/Cyclic_permutation).

 Many downstream analyses rely on multiple sequence alignments (MSA).
-Circular entities present a vey unique and veroften overlooked challenge, as every rotation of the sequences should and must be considered, because variations in sequencing and assembly may result in nearly identical sequences failing to align due to having different origins.
+Circular entities present a very unique (often overlooked) challenge, as every rotation of the sequences should and must be considered, because variations in sequencing and assembly may result in nearly identical sequences failing to align due to having different origins.
 For example, let's consider the following:
 ```
 >MT883227.1 TGGGTGAACAACCTTGTGGTTCCTGTGGGTCACCCCGCCCCACGGAATTAATAAAAGCAGAGGAGTAGAGAGTACTCACCTGTCGTCGCTCGACGAAGGCCGGTGAGCAGAAGGCTTAGCGGATCCCCTTGCGGCAAGACGCCCGGAACCGCGATAAAGAACTCGCCGCCGAGCCCGCGCCGCAGCTCCACCGCGCTGCTAGTCGAGCGGAGGCCGGTGGTCTCCCTCTCCCTGTGCAATAAAATCCAGGTGGCGAATGGTGTCCCCAGGGTAAAACACGATTGGTGTTCTCCC
 >LC596500.1 TGGGTGAACAACCTTGTGGTTCCTGTGGGTCACCCCGCCCTCAGGAATAATAAAAGCAGAGGAGTAGAGAGTACTCACCTGTCGTCGTCGACGAAGGCCGGTGAGCAGTAAGCCGGACGGTCCCCTCGCGGCCGTTCCTCTGGAGCTCTGCTCTAAGAACTTCGTCGCTGAGGCCCGCGCCGCCGCTCTTCCGCGCTGCTAGTCGAGCGGACGTTGGTGGTCTCCCTCTCCCTGTGCAATAAAATCCTAGCGGCGAGTGGTGTCCCCAGGGTAAAACACGATTGGTGTTCTCCC